MikroElektronika/mikrosdk_click_v2/clicks/brushless31/README.md

 ## Note

-> This click board is designed for 5V systems but can also be controlled with 3V3 GPIO lines.
+> This Click board is designed for 5V systems but can also be controlled with 3V3 GPIO lines.
 Ensure your MCU is 5V tolerant on mikroBUS GPIO lines before turning on the power supply.

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).